What is biotin labeling?

 Biotinylation means attaching a biotin tag to a molecule.
 Biotin is a natural molecule that is also known as vitamin B7.
 It is an important component in a healthy diet, but it is also very useful in the laboratory as a method for protein conjugation.
 In the laboratory, he purpose of biotinylation is to create a controlled site for biotin-streptavidin affinity binding.

 The biotin fits exquisitely into a biotin-binding pocket in each of the four binding sites per streptavidin molecule, and it is held in place with hydrogen bonds.
 Additionally, once the biotin is bound, a conformational change in the streptavidin allows a small “cap” to close over the biotin in the binding pocket.
 As a result, biotin and streptavidin have an extraordinary affinity for each other (Kd=10^-15).
 With such a low dissociation constant, once the biotin and streptavidin are bound it is unlikely that they will dissociate.
 This affinity is resistant to changes in temperature, pH, and salt concentration and is extremely specific.
 It is often thought of as a nearly covalent bond.
 These properties make biotinylation a useful tool for engineers who are developing new purification and detection methods.
 A commercially available biotinylation kit makes the process even easier.

 A biotinylation kit streamlines the attachment of a biotin tag.
-These kits are made to enable specific binding to a wide array of functional groups.
-This means that a biotin tag can be attached to a large variety of different functional groups, which makes it a versatile tool.
-These attachment groups form irreversible covalent bonds.
-There is a tailored biotinylation kit available for each of these functional groups:
+These kits are made to enable specific binding to a wide array of functional groups, which makes it a versatile tool.
+These attachment groups form irreversible covalent bonds between the biotin and the protein or surface that is being biotinylated.
+A tailored biotinylation kit is available for each of these functional groups:

 located at the N-terminus of the polypeptide chain and throughout the antibody on lysine side chains